L. Special Academic Arrangements

 Two course credits for a course in Yale College normally carrying one course credit may be awarded to a student under the following conditions:

-- Petition and approvals The student’s petition must be approved by the instructor of the course, the director of undergraduate studies in the instructor’s department, and the Committee on Honors and Academic Standing.
-The petition should include a detailed syllabus and an explanation of how the student’s proposed work represents at least twice the normal expectations of the course.
+2. Petition and approvals The student’s petition must be approved by the instructor of the course, the director of undergraduate studies in the instructor’s department, and the Committee on Honors and Academic Standing.
+The petition should include a detailed syllabus, highlighting all proposed work, and an explanation of how the student’s proposed work meets at least twice the normal expectations of the course.

 Simultaneous Award of the Bachelor’s and Master’s Degrees

-- Eligibility Applicants cannot be considered for admission unless by the end of their fifth term of enrollment they have achieved at least two-thirds A or A– grades in all of their course credits, as well as in all of the course credits directly relating to their major.
-Some participating departments have additional eligibility requirements, and students should consult the relevant director of undergraduate studies for this information.
+1. Eligibility Applicants cannot be considered for admission unless by the end of their fifth term of enrollment they have achieved at least two-thirds A or A– grades in all of their course credits, as well as in all of the course credits directly relating to their major.
+These are the minimal requirements; participating departments often have additional eligibility requirements, and students should consult the relevant director of undergraduate studies for this information.
 Because the Eli Whitney Students program is for enrollment for the degree of Bachelor of Arts (B.A.) or Bachelor of Science (B.S.) only, students in that program are ineligible for the simultaneous award of the bachelor’s and master’s degrees.
+Please note that these are the minimum criteria for admission, and that the relevant department faculty may have additional criteria, or may need to place limits on the number of students they can recommend for candidacy.

-- Program requirements Specific requirements for the award of degrees will be determined by each department.
-Normally a student is expected to complete the requirements of the undergraduate major in addition to eight or more course credits in the Graduate School; some departments, including the English and French departments, may require only seven course credits in the Graduate School.
-For all students in the program, graduate work must not be entirely concentrated in the final two terms.
+3. Program requirements Specific requirements for the award of degrees will be determined by each department.
+Normally, a student is expected to complete the requirements of the undergraduate major in addition to eight or more course credits in the Graduate School.
+For all students in the program, graduate work should not be entirely concentrated in the final two terms.

-- Approval of course schedules Following notification that they have been accepted into the Program for the Simultaneous Award of the Bachelor’s and Master’s Degrees, students should have their course schedules approved each term both by the director of undergraduate studies and by the director of graduate studies.
+5. Approval of course schedules Following notification that they have been accepted into the Program for the Simultaneous Award of the Bachelor’s and Master’s Degrees, students should consult each term with the director of undergraduate studies and the director of graduate studies.

-- Independent Study Students who have been admitted into the program may enroll in independent study courses in the graduate or professional school if the director of graduate studies verifies that such courses are applicable to the degree requirements for the master's degree.
+6. Independent Study Students who have been admitted into the program may enroll in independent study courses in the graduate or professional school only if the director of graduate studies verifies that such courses are applicable to the degree requirements for the master's degree.

 Two Majors